2718e/codetest-chessboard/README.md

 We'd like you to get all the unit tests passing.
 As you'll be in the project for a long time, we'd like you to also think about how you'd implement this, what other tests might be necessary and what you'd do to aid future development of other features.

+Whether you want to implement your ideas or roughly explain them in written, is entirely up to you and the time you want to spend on the test.
+The most important thing is that you put yourself in the place of taking over this project and seeing it through to completion.
+Be ready to discuss these with us in your face to face interview.

 __Any questions please get in touch with Ron at [ron.crawford@critonapps.com](mailto:ron.crawford@critonapps.com?subject=Questions regarding Developer Code Challenge)__